 Active vs Passive Learning - TOEFL Speaking Practice Test (Independent)

-"Prepare for the TOEFL Independent Speaking section with the practice test on 'Active vs Passive Learning' along with sample answers to score higher."
+"Dive into the TOEFL Independent Speaking section with the practice test on 'Active vs Passive Learning' and note down the areas of improvement to score higher in the TOEFL exam."

 Instructions: